lun-ai/BMLP/README.md

 # BMLP
-This repository hosts source code and experimental data for the paper _Boolean Matrix Logic Programming_.
+Thank you for visiting the GitHub repository for our paper _Boolean Matrix Logic Programming_.

-We explain:
+Here, we explain:
 - how to install BMLP modules
 - how to use BMLP modules
 - how to reproduce results in the paper